 Students should check the OCC regularly for new communications from the University.

 The University will also correspond with students via email.

-New students can set their email address when accepting their offer (domestic students) or when activating their Murdoch account (international students).
+New domestic students can set their email address when accepting their offer.
+New international students can set their email address when activating their Murdoch account.

 Current students can maintain their email address through MyInfo.

 Students can access their Murdoch email account using a web-based email interface via:

 To log in, students will need their Murdoch Username (Student Number) and Murdoch Password, the same as is required for access to MyInfo.